isaacnmm/pestpolicy-hugo2XX/content/posts/kohler-extra-tall-highline-arc-toilet/index.md

 Ultimately, the Kohler Highline Arc Extra Tall toilet stands out as a well-engineered fixture that elevates daily comfort while delivering the powerful and efficient flushing performance that homeowners expect from a leading brand like Kohler.
 ---

 When selecting a new toilet, functionality, efficiency, and comfort are paramount.
 For many, a standard-height toilet can present challenges, especially for taller individuals, the elderly, or those with mobility issues.
-[Kohler](https://pestpolicy.com/kohler-rethinks-bathroom-medicine-cabinets-with-maxstow-model/), a renowned leader in plumbing fixtures, addresses this need with its **Highline Arc Extra Tall Toilet**.
+[Kohler](https://pestpolicy.com/kohler-rethinks-bathroom-medicine-cabinets-with-maxstow-model/),a renowned leader in plumbing fixtures, addresses this need with its **Highline Arc Extra Tall Toilet**.

 Part of their bestselling Highline family, this model combines Kohler's reputation for quality with an elevated design focused on enhanced accessibility and powerful flushing.